troperville

 Tabletop Games

-• Dungeons & Dragons has the Obyriths, the primordial race of demons spawned by the Abyss eons before life arose on the Material Plane.
-Their bizarre, horrifyingly-alien appearances grant the Obyriths an ability called "Form of Madness," which causes anyone who so much as glances at them to be afflicted by an oftentimes permanent type of insanity (phobias, feelings of being consumed by insects, etc).
+• The Obyriths, the primordial race of demons spawned by the Abyss eons before life arose on the Material Plane.
+Their bizarre, horrifyingly-alien appearances grant the Obyriths an ability called "Form of Madness."
+Their presence is established to be an affront to all five senses, which causes anyone who so much as senses them to be afflicted by an oftentimes permanent type of insanity (phobias, feelings of being consumed by insects, etc).

 • Pale Night, the so-called Mother of Demons, is ancient even among the surviving Obyriths, but lacks the "Form of Madness" rule.
 She appears as a feminine figure wrapped in a white shroud blowing on a spectral breeze, which occasionally shifts to almost reveal what's underneath.
-This is neither her true form, nor a conventional illusion - instead the veil (which she can suppress with some effort) is a sort of cosmic censor, because her actual appearance is so horrifying that reality itself refuses to accept it.
+This is neither her true form, nor a conventional illusion — instead the veil (which she can suppress with some effort) is a sort of cosmic censor, because her actual appearance is so horrifying that reality itself refuses to accept it.
 Pale Night's "Truth Behind the Veil" rule means that anyone who gets a good look at her true form must make an immediate (very high) saving throw; success means that the character's mind refuses to comprehend what they're looking at.
-Those who fail die outright, and if revived remember nothing of what they saw beyond a feeling of sheer horror.
+Those who fail the roll die outright, and if revived afterward, mercifully have no memory of what they saw.

-• Predators, a book for Werewolf The Forsaken by White Wolf, introduces a being known only as the Unseen, which is Exactly What It Says on the Tin.
+• Predators, a book for Werewolf: The Forsaken, introduces a being known only as the Unseen, which is Exactly What It Says on the Tin.
 It's said that its form is so blasphemous that reality itself refuses to show it (just like Pale Night).
 The Unseen is uncannily good at hunting werewolf packs, to the point that some suggest it's a weapon created by a werewolf-hating Eldritch Abomination.
 About the only way you learn of its presence is when your guts spill out of a seemingly spontaneous slice in your flesh.

 • Also Hell, as presented in World of Darkness: Inferno: a place comprised of so much depravity, so much sin, that the human (and supernatural) mind is unable to cope with it, and tries to resolve it into a Hell it can comprehend.
 Hell's corruption is so pervasive, even looking at it triggers a check on the Karma Meter, as it worms its way into your soul.